asyncapi/template-for-generator-templates/README.md

 #### Render component to string

 If you need to process the React component to string you should use `render` function from `@asyncapi/generator-react-sdk` package.
 This function transforms a given component (and its children) and returns the pure string representation.
-You can check the [template/index.js](template/index.js) to see how it could by done:
+Look in [template/index.js](template/index.js) to see an example usage:

 ```js
 import { render } from "@asyncapi/generator-react-sdk";